php-fig/fig-standards/bylaws/003-votes.md

 ## Abandonment Vote

-An Abandonment Vote is called by any Core Committee Member.
+An Abandonment Vote is called by any Secretary or Core Committee Member.
 Only Core Committee members may vote, either For (+1), Against (-1), or Abstain (+0).
 Quorum is 50%.
 A 2/3 majority is required for passage.

 ## Membership Vote